Conestogo Public School – Home of the Colts

 Conestogo Public School is located in the village of Conestogo, a small community in Woolwich Township, five minutes northwest of Waterloo.
 Some of our students live in Conestogo and walk to school while many travel by bus from one of the surrounding villages: Bloomingdale, Maryhill, West Montrose, or Winterbourne.

 The current Conestogo Public School opened in 1904 as a two-room schoolhouse housing students from grades one through eight.
 During the 1950s and 1960s two additions were added to the structure.
-In 2003, the most recent addition was completed and students from Winterbourne Public School were moved to Conestogo Public School.
+In 2003, an addition was completed and students from Winterbourne Public School were moved to Conestogo Public School.
+In 2020, the most recent renovation work included a brand new gym floor, a new office area including Principal’s office, some changes to classrooms, and the addition of air conditioning to a number of classrooms.

-There are approximately 320 students at Conestogo Public School.
+There are approximately 215 students at Conestogo Public School in 2022-23.
 Most of these students will attend Conestogo for their entire elementary school career.
 The majority of our students head to Elmira District Secondary School for high school.

 Our Staff and Academic Programs

 In addition to the quality programs delivered in our classrooms, we have several programs that enhance student learning.
-Strong Start (Letters, Sounds, and Words) and our Home Reading program help our youngest students become better readers.
-We participate in the Tutors in the Classroom program and a co-op program with EDSS.
+Strong Start (Letters, Sounds, and Words), and our Home Reading program help our youngest students become better readers.
+We also received funding this year to host two small tutoring groups with Grades one, two and three with a focus on reading.
+We also host student teachers to support their learning journey as future teachers.

 Special Education Programs

 At Conestogo children with special learning needs spend most of their time working in the regular classroom.
 There are various itinerant WRDSB teachers that work with our students.
-Sometimes children are withdrawn from their classroom and work with our Special Education Resource Teacher in the Resource Room.
-We have some specialized programs to support reading such as Early Literacy Intervention (ELI), Empower Reading and Corrective Reading.
-Our Educational Assistant helps individual and small groups of students inside and outside of the classroom.
-Some of our students attend weekly area enrichment classes and in-school enrichment students participate in blogging and differentiated instruction in their classrooms.
+Sometimes children are withdrawn from their classroom and work with our Special Education Resource Teacher in the Resource Room (Room 10).
+Our Educational Assistants help individual and small groups of students inside and outside of the classroom.
+Some of our students attend virtual weekly area enrichment classes and in-school enrichment students participate in blogging and differentiated instruction in their classrooms.

 Facilities and Resources

 Our building is a combination of the historic and the new.
-The original two-room school house (circa 1904) has been added to three times over the past 100 years; most recently our primary pod was attached.
-We have eleven classrooms within the building and five portables.
-There is a Special Education resource room, a gymnasium, a library, a computer lab, a technology shop and an art room.
+The original two-room school house (circa 1904) has been added to three times over the past 100 years or so; most recently our primary pod was attached.
+We have 10 classrooms within the building; the portables are not used this year and will be removed.
+There is a Special Education resource room, a gymnasium, a library, a technology shop and an art/music room.
 We have one of the largest schoolyards in the Waterloo Region District School Board!
-Our playground has a creative playground structure, primary play area, full size soccer field and a ball diamond.
+Our playground has two creative playground structures, a primary play area, a full size soccer field, two basketball courts and a baseball diamond.
 We have a lot of mature trees, a fabulous shaded bench and an outdoor classroom.
 Many of the trees on our property are beyond the century mark in age.

-The Conestogo Public School School Council is a dedicated group of parents determined to enhance the educational experience of Conestogo’s children and encourage a sense of community within the school.
-The School Council usually meets on the second Thursday of each month.
+The Conestogo Public School School Council is a dedicated group of parents/guardians determined to enhance the educational experience of Conestogo’s children and encourage a sense of community within the school.
+The School Council usually meets on the third Monday of each month.

 Over the years Council fundraising has provided money used to directly benefit our students.
-Money is used to support our literacy programs, provide equipment for our school yard, support special guest speakers and performances and provide funds to purchase technology.
-In addition, the School Council promotes, supports, and plans school community events such as our Meet the Teacher evening and Fun Fair in September.
+Money is used to support land based learning, equity resources, provide equipment for our school yard and gym, support special guest speakers and performances.
+In addition, the School Council promotes, supports, and plans school community events such as our Meet the Educator evening and Fun Fair in September.

 There are several parent committees that look after such things as fundraising, safety and school gardens.
-In addition, sub-committees are struck to help out with special concerns such as our Drumfit Fundraiser and special interest parent nights such as Facebook 101 .
+In addition, sub-committees are struck to help out with special concerns and special interest parent nights.

 Our students and families are very generous.
 Conestogo students participate annually in the Terry Fox Run, and Jump Rope/Hoops for Heart.
-We collect food and clothing items to donate at Christmas and also collect supplies for the Humane Society.
+We collect grocery gifts and winter clothing items to donate in December and also collect supplies for the Humane Society in the winter/early spring.